 Brute-force login attempts are automated scripts designed to exploit weak user credentials to gain access to your site.
 Monitoring for these attempts is critical, and you should have policies in place to help guard against them.
 You can do the following:

-- Implement a lock-out policy which will lock someone out for a specified amount of time after some failed login attempts.
+- Implement a lock-out policy that will lock someone out for a specified amount of time after some failed login attempts.

 - Enforce the use of strong passwords